cunarist/solie/README.md

 Running Solie is easy.
 Since this is a Python project, you need to install some things on your system first.
 But don't worry, it won't be as hard as you think if you adhere to the following instructions.

 First, make sure [Miniforge](https://github.com/conda-forge/miniforge) is installed on your system.
+Don't forget to add Miniforge to PATH during the installation.
 If the installation was successful, you'll be able to check its version with the command below.

 ```
 mamba --version